dfelinto/blender-manual/manual/addons/3d_view/blenderkit.rst

 Auto-Map
    Add cube mapping UV to the object after drag drop.
    This allows most materials to be applied instantly to any mesh.
-   BlenderKit generates a new UV map called ‘automap’, and doesn’t replace your previous UV maps.
+   BlenderKit generates a new UV map called 'automap', and doesn't replace your previous UV maps.
    The action also resets texture space of the target object to (1.0, 1.0, 1.0).
    This enables most procedural materials to have correct scaling.